Fifty-move rule: Nguyễn vs. Vachier-Lagrave, 2008

 Another unusual event occurred in the Aeroflot Open of 2008 in a game between Nguyễn Ngọc Trường Sơn and Maxime Vachier-Lagrave.
 The last capture was on White's 71st move, creating a rook and bishop versus rook endgame.
 The game was a theoretical draw until Black blundered on his 113th move.
-White managed to find the win, but could not secure checkmate before the fifty-move rule came into effect, and Black claimed a draw.
+White managed to find the win, but could not secure checkmate or the win of the black rook before the fifty-move rule came into effect, and Black claimed a draw.

+Nakamura vs. Donchenko, 2024

+During the opening day of the World Rapid Chess Championship 2024, Alexander Donchenko successfully claimed an unexpected fifty-move-rule draw against Hikaru Nakamura, despite Nakamura being one move away from delivering checkmate to Donchenko.
+Nakamura's 128th move trapped Donchenko's king in white's kingside and under check by the white rook.
+Black's only legal move was to block the check with his own rook with 128...Rh4, after which white would win by checkmate with 129.Rxh4#.
+Instead of facing certain checkmate, Donchenko summoned an arbiter to claim a fifty-move draw, which was granted after the arbiter verified that it had been exactly fifty moves since the last capture or pawn move on move 78.

 History

 The rule has a long history.
 The purpose of the rule is to prevent someone from playing on indefinitely in a position that cannot be won.
 A precursor to chess, shatranj, had a seventy-move rule.
 The fifty-move rule was introduced into chess by Ruy López in his 1561 book.
 Pietro Carrera (1573–1647) thought that twenty-four moves was the right number but Bourdonnais (1795–1840) argued for sixty moves.

 By 1800, a claim under the rule could be made only in certain specified types of endgame, which varied from one set of rules to another.
 The move-count started when the request to implement the rule was made (instead of going back to the last capture or pawn move) and a capture or a pawn move did not reset the count.
 The rules used at the 1883 London tournament reset the count if there was a capture or pawn move, but still started the count when the claim to apply the rule was made instead of going back to the last capture or pawn move.